Niyati-2005/Benchmarking_LQA/README.md

 3. Provide reproducible benchmarking data for future research.

 Due to uncertainty in the exact problem generation from the *Turing.co* paper,
-**indirect comparisons** are made where identical input matrices are unavailable.
+**indirect comparisons** are made since identical input matrices are unavailable.

 ---